egovernments/municipal-services/bpa-calculator/README.md

 - mdms ( Configurations/master by MDMS )

-- billing-service ( Generate and update demands )
+- billing ( Generate and update demands )

 - bpa-services (Get the bpa application data for fee calculation )